Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-std-rpc-api.md

 ### MessageInfo as a Parameter

 Photon provides `PhotonMessageInfo` over RPCs to give more context in the executing RPC body.
-This could be very useful for [`ServerRPC`](#serverrpc)s when multiple clients want to execute the same RPC on the server.
-Server &rarr; Clients is clear, server executes the RPC on the client but in the Clients &rarr; Server scenario, ServerRPC body can't tell who was the instigator.
+This could be very useful for [`ServerRpc`](#serverrpc)s when multiple clients want to execute the same RPC on the server.
+Server &rarr; Clients is clear, server executes the RPC on the client but in the Clients &rarr; Server scenario, ServerRpc body can't tell who was the instigator.
 There is still a chance to provide RPC context information via a protected member on `NetworkBehaviour` which gets set/unset before/after RPC execution but direct access to that information on the method callstack would be better approach (IMHO).
 We could discover similar approach and repurpose our existing magical last parameter `XXXRPCOption` _(what if we abstract that magical last parameter to be either RPC option or RPC info based on the execution context?)_.

 ```cs
 [PunRPC]